-In Texas, an average of 132 tornadoes occur each year – with a third of those occurring in the month of May.
+In Texas, an average of 132 tornadoes occur each year.
+A third of those occur in the month of May.
 This is why tornado shelters are the centerpieces of two new schools in Lancaster.

 “The new building designs will have a tornado shelter built into both campuses that will house all of the students and staff,” Lancaster ISD Chief Operations Officer Greg Buchanan said.
 “The tornado shelters will be designed to handle a direct hit from an EF-5 tornado and still stand.”

-The built-in shelters are part of the new 2015 building code following the May 20, 2013 Moore, Oklahoma, tornado which directly hit an elementary school causing student fatalities.
+The built-in shelters are part of the new 2015 building code following the May 20, 2013 Moore, Oklahoma, tornado.
+That disastrous storm directly hit an elementary school causing student fatalities.

-The two new multi-million dollar structures will also have 21st Century education features built in as well as the inclement weather safety features.
+The two new multi-million dollar structures will also have 21st Century education features built in.

 Research shows that the use of natural lighting and sunlight benefit students, educators and administrators.
 A well-known 2003 study by the Heschong Mahone Group, identifies test scores 7-26 percent higher for schoolchildren in classrooms with plentiful natural light than for those in classrooms with little or no daylight.

 With that in mind, Lancaster ISD sought community input on the design of the schools.